 Best Productivity Apps to Improve Your Work

 Our civilization took a huge step forward when tools were invented.
-Many years later, when apps came around, we found them useful at first but were overwhelmed soon after.
-Apps became a distraction, mainly because there are so many of them, and most of them are designed to be addictive.
-However, amongst the myriads of apps and computer programs, there are still useful tools and software to improve our productivity and assist us in our daily tasks.
+Many years later, when apps came around, we found them useful at first, but were overwhelmed soon after.
+Apps became a distraction, mainly because there are so many of them, and most are designed to be addictive.
+However, amongst the myriad apps and computer programs, there are still useful tools and software to improve our productivity and assist us in our daily tasks.

-Whether you come short in time management or get lost in to-do lists, whether you want to improve focus or better collaborate with your team, the following productivity apps fit any purpose, workflow, and preference.
-Read along to find what productivity apps we’ve tried and enjoyed.
+Whether you come up short on time management or get lost in to-do lists, whether you want to improve focus or collaborate better with your team, the following productivity apps fit any purpose, workflow, and preference.
+Read along to find what productivity apps we've tried and enjoyed.

 Top Productivity Apps at a Glance

 The following productivity apps are structured in six categories: 1.
 Task management, 2.
-Note taking, 3.
+Note-taking, 3.
 Scheduling, 4.Time tracking, 5.
-Focus Collaboration, 6.
+Collaboration, 6.
 Assistive as follows.
 After the summary table, you will find individual reviews and our recommendations.

 App